Tycho-1/Getting-and-Cleaning-Data-Course-Project/README.md

 * 'train/Inertial Signals/body_acc_x_train.txt'
 * 'train/Inertial Signals/body_gyro_x_train.txt'

-##### Notes:
+###### Notes:

 * Features are normalized and bounded within [-1,1].
 * Each feature vector is a row on the text file.

 For the sake of this summarization the Inertial Signals data is ignored.
 In order to produce the tidy dataset this script combines the afore mentioned data files.
-The names of the variables are also transformed so that it is easier to read and uderstand the information.
+The names of the variables are also transformed so that it is easier to read and understand the information.

 ## Here are the steps that the script performs: